swisskyrepo/DamnWebScanner/README.md

 **Warning :** Do not use this extension for illegal purpose, the main goal of it is to simplify the life of bug hunters.
 It's a **BETA version**, many improvements will come don't worry

+**Warning :** A crash can happen server-side, this issue isn't resolved yet.
+The docker-compose.yml is set to automatically restart the docker when this happen..

 ## Install
 You need to install and configure the server, it uses ghost and flask.
 1. To get started you only need to start the docker and the dependencies will be installed.